HyenaFox/Rehearsal-Scheduler/README.md

-# Brandeis University Boris Kitchen Rehearsal Scheduler
+# Brandeis University Boris' Kitchen Rehearsal Scheduler
 by Seth Haycock-Poller for CS153a Brandeis University

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).